 Once MediaMonks reached out, with Oriental Films we created a fictionalized script that would help us reach spectators with a strong message that would be able to generate strong feelings.
 We were told about Angelica’s particular story, how she was forced to be married, escaped and then was punished for running away from violence, rape and other types of abuse, and decided that a particular story is always stronger than a general concept, so we started from there.
 We wanted something more than a drama, so a lot of work went into adding elements of humor that would in no way lessen the impact, and we also believed that a good plot twist is a great tool to make a memorable story.
 After that, the idea to place the spectator’s empathy in whom would later turn out to be the perpetrator of a large injustice seemed like a good way to make people realize how we all contribute to this terrible situation; it is the responsibility of the capable to defend the vulnerable, and that is part of what we wish to convey.

 Why did you decide to team up as a directors’ duo for this particular project?

 Picking a duo is a complex task; you need to find someone who will challenge you and think differently, but with whom you will ultimately be able to agree with.
 We’ve worked together for a few years now on different projects, and know that we have very different strengths that compliment each other amazingly.
-It’s really important as a duo to find that point where two different perspectives and visions can meet in favor of the story you wish to tell.
-There is a delicate mix of humor, empathy, sweetness and harshness in our team that always leaves us happy with our outcomes.
+It’s really important as a duo to find that point where two different perspectives and visions can meet in favour of the story you wish to tell.
+There is a delicate mix of humour, empathy, sweetness, and harshness in our team that always leaves us happy with our outcomes.
 We also come from different backgrounds in the industry and that has always helped us balance out the process.

 What are the pros and cons of shooting as a duo?